superfeedr/documentation/subscribers.md

 If you wanted to keep an eye on the price of the bicycle, you would subscribe to: `http://for.sale/inventory.json#%24.store.bicycle.price`.
 Want more examples?
 [Click here](http://goessner.net/articles/JsonPath/index.html#e3).

-### Keywords and Expressions

-Superfeedr allows you to subscribe to keywords or complex expressions to match the data that goes through Superfeedr itself.

-If you would like more detail on this, see the [track section](/misc.html#track).

 ### Other Resources

 When you are subscribing to any other type of HTML resource, Superfeedr will compute a signature from the bytes included in the document.